-A Component Institution may not approve faculty, staff or students to travel for educational purposes to regions of a country that are listed with a Travel Advisory of "Level 3" or "Level 4" by the United States Department of State, except in limited circumstances as described below.
+A Component Institution may approve faculty, staff or students to travel for educational purposes to a country or regions of a country listed with a Travel Advisory in accordance with this paragraph.

-- 14.1 Student Travel.
-A Component Institution may approve a student to travel for educational purposes to countries listed with a Travel Advisory of "Level 3 or Level 4 due to COVID-19" by the United States Department of State, provided, - (1) the Travel Advisory of "Level 3" or "Level 4" is not based on circumstances other than the prevalence of COVID-19; and - (2) the traveler signs a waiver of liability, assumption of risk and hold harmless form, in a format approved by the Vice Chancellor and General Counsel.
+14.1 Student Travel.
+A Component Institution may approve a student to travel for educational purposes to countries listed with a Travel Advisory of "Level 1 or Level 2" due to any exigency and "Level

+3 or Level 4 due to COVID-19" by the United States Department of State, provided,

+- (1) the Travel Advisory of "Level 3" or "Level 4" is not based on circumstances other than the prevalence of COVID-19 or any of its variants; and - (2) the traveler signs a waiver of liability, assumption of risk and hold harmless form, in a format approved by the Vice Chancellor and General Counsel.

-In addition to the above, a Component may impose additional requirements for a student to travel for educational purposes to countries with a Travel Advisory of "Level 3 or Level 4 due to COVID-19" by the United States Department of State.
+In addition to the above, a Component may impose additional requirements for a student to travel for educational purposes to countries with a Travel Advisory of "Level 3 or Level 4 due to COVID-19 or any of its variants" by the United States Department of State.

 14.2 Faculty and Staff Travel.
-A Component Institution may approve faculty and staff to travel for educational purposes to countries listed with a Travel Advisory of "Level 3" due to any exigency or "Level 4 due to the prevalence of COVID-19" by the United States Department of State, if the traveler signs a waiverof liability, assumption of risk and hold harmless form, in a format approved by the Vice Chancellor and General Counsel.
-Travel to an area with a Travel Advisory Level of 4 will not be approved if the Level 4 designation by the United States Department of State is for any reason other than the prevalence of COVID-19.
+A Component Institution may approve faculty and staff to travel for educational purposes to countries listed with a Travel Advisory of "Level 1, 2 or 3" due to any exigency and "Level 4 due to the prevalence of COVID-19 or any of its variants" by the United States Department of State, provided the traveler signs a waiver of liability, assumption of risk and hold harmless form, in a format approved by the Vice Chancellor and General Counsel.
+Travel to an area with a Travel Advisory "Level of 4" will not be approved if the "Level 4" designation by the United States Department of State is for any reason other than the prevalence of COVID-19 or any of its variants.